Ruby Receptionists gets line-of-sight across multiple web and mobile products with Pendo

 Employee education and engagement

-Pendo isn’t just helping Ruby understand how clients are using their product.
+Pendo isn’t just helping Ruby understand how customers are using their product.
 It also gives Porter’s team a line of sight into how employees are using their internal systems and provides a direct channel for finding out how to build a better experience.

 Since Ruby OS, the internal operating system Ruby built to run its business, was rolled out to the company’s frontline receptionists, Porter’s team is using Pendo analytics to understand how the system is being used, Pendo in-app messaging to announce new features and functionality, and surveys to solicit feedback from employees.